ymichel/Geolocation-Plugin/readme.txt

 The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications such as WordPress for iPhone, WordPress for Android, or WordPress for BlackBerry.

 Visitors see a short description of the address either before, after, or at a custom location within the post.
-Alternatively, hovering over the address reveals a map that displays the post's exact location or a direct map is shown within the article.
+Hovering over the address reveals a map that displays the post's exact location.

 == Installation ==